openbikesensor/proto/README.md

 # OpenBikeSensor Recording Format

-**Note:** The contents of this repository are current a draft.
+⚠️🚧 The contents of this repository are current a draft.
 Don't use this for important projects yet, as things might still change, and quickly.

 This repository contains the files and definitions necessary to work with **binary** recordings created by and for OpenBikeSensor devices, software and compatible projects.